Formal plethories

 This is a pro-version of what is called a $k$-$l$-biring in \cite{tall-wraith,borger-wieland:plethystic}, but that terminology suggests a similarity with bialgebras, which is something completely different, so we will stick to our terminology.

 We will now study the structure given by formal module schemes and formal algebra schemes explicitly.
-Note that there is a forgetful functor $U\colon \fAlgSch{k}{l} \to \fModSch{k}{l}$, which means that the object representing a formal algebra scheme is equal to the object representing the underlying formal module scheme, but has more structure. \begin{lemma} For any formal $l$-module scheme $\hat M$ over $k$, there is a unique
+Note that there is a forgetful functor $U^\times\colon \fAlgSch{k}{l} \to \fModSch{k}{l}$, which means that the object representing a formal algebra scheme is equal to the object representing the underlying formal module scheme, but has more structure. \begin{lemma} For any formal $l$-module scheme $\hat M$ over $k$, there is a unique